mustafashen/cirrus/README.md

 # Key Points:

-- This is a custom-built solution using pure Node.js, avoiding external libraries for core functionalities.
+- This is a custom-built solution using pure Node.js, avoiding external libraries as much as possible for core functionalities.
 - The focus is on efficient file handling and real-time updates through WebSockets.